BhotiaDEV/BhotiaDEV/README.md

 --!>

 Hi, my name is Gaurav and I am 23 years old.
 I have recently completed Bachelor's in Electrical Engineering from G.B.
 Pant university.
 For the past few months I have been exploring the Web development domain.
 Currently, I am a Full Stack Web Developer Intern at Edureka.
+Here, I am learning front-end development skills such as HTML5, CSS3, Javascript, ReactJS, Responsive design , UX  and database management skills such as MongoDB